EFFECTIVE MEDICINE – OPTIMAL HEALTH

-The plant-based diet we recommend at Quantum Clinic is whole food, low glycaemic, high fibre and anti-inflammatory.
+The plant-based diet we recommend at Quantum Clinic is a whole-food, low-glycaemic, high-fibre, and anti-inflammatory diet.
 It contains healthy fats and plant proteins, and is rich in anti-cancer phytonutrients.
-It aims to address the underlying metabolic impairment that occurs with cancer whilst delivering the highest quality nutrients to maximise your cellular functions of repair, regeneration and detoxification.
+It aims to address the underlying metabolic impairment that occurs with chronic disease whilst delivering the highest quality nutrients to maximise your cellular functions of repair, regeneration and detoxification.

 Effect of low-fat diet on breast cancer survival: a meta-analysis